Eliciting reference measures of law-invariant functionals: Notation and preliminaries

 If $\P$ is a probability measure, a statement holds {\em $\P$-almost surely} ($\P$-a.s.)~if it holds with $\P$-probability 1.

 The integral of a simple random variable with respect to $\mu\in\ba$ will be denoted by $\E_{\mu}$.
 Similarly, if $\Sigma$ is a $\sigma$-algebra, we can extend $\E_{\mu}$ to the Dunford-Schwartz integral of a bounded random variable.
+We refer to \cite[Sections 11.1--11.2]{Ali}.